 As per the decision of the IPL Governing Council, the Franchisees were required to spend a minimum amount of USD 3.3 Million at the first player auction held in 2008.
 Any shortfall in spend at the auction would have to be paid by the Franchisee to the Board.
-During the year ended 31st March, 2011, based on decision of the Working Committee held on 28th August, 2010, the Board accounted for an amount of Rs.
-2.86 Crores as Minimum Purse Income receivable from one of the Franchisees of the IPL, for not spending the minimum amount of d) Recovery of Agency Commission from World Sports Group:
+During the year ended 31st March 2011, based on decision of the Working Committee held on 28th August 2010, the Board accounted for an amount of Rs.
+2.86 Crores as Minimum Purse Income receivable from one of the Franchisees of the IPL, for not spending the minimum amount of USD 3.3 Million in the first IPL Auction held in 2008 though the same is challenged by the Franchisee.

+d.
+Recovery of Agency Commission from World Sports Group: